Emergent Representations of Program Semantics in Language Models Trained on Programs: Background and setting

-Our training set consists of one million randomly sampled Karel programs.\footnote{We use the official implementation from the Karel benchmark \citep{devlin2017neural}.
-The sampled programs range in length from 1 to 8 operations, with an average length of 2.5.} For each program, we randomly sample 5 grid worlds to serve as input, then evaluate the output of the program on each input.
+Our training set consists of 500,000 randomly sampled Karel programs of lengths between 6 and 10, inclusive.
+For each program, we randomly sample 5 grid worlds as input, then evaluate the program to obtain 5 output grids.
 We create textual representations for Karel grid worlds by scanning the grid in row order, with one token per grid space.
-Each training sample consists of the concatenation of the input-output examples (the \emph{specification}), followed by the \emph{reference program}.
-Note that the training set consists only of programs which are correct with respect to their specification, and furthermore the correctness of a program can be evaluated solely on the basis of the textual representations of the input-output examples (i.e., the synthesis task is well-defined).
-We also generate a test set of 5000 specifications in the same manner.
-At test time, we consider any program that satisfies the input-output examples to be correct (not just the reference program).
+Each training sample consists of the concatenation of the 5 input-output grid world states (the \emph{specification}), followed by the \emph{reference program}.
+The language modeling task thus consists of predicting a program from a (partial) specification in the form of input-output grid world states.
+Note that (1) the training set consists only of programs which correctly implement the preceding specification and (2) the intermediate states of the trace are not observed in the training data.
+We also generate a test set of 10,000 specifications in the same manner, except that we sample reference programs of length between 1 and 10.